grap/odoo-addons-mobile/scan_to_inventory/README.rst

 * English
 * French

-If you want to use other languages :
+If you want to use other languages just copy past the french translation file in the 'static/www/i18n' sub folder and propose new translation.

-* sudo apt-get install npm
-* npm install grunt-angular-translate

 Similar Projects
 ----------------